vilaxx0/chess-maps/README.md

 ## Contributors

-This project was developed by Vilius Bučinskas If you would like to contribute to the project, please open a pull request on the GitHub repository.
+This application was developed by Vilius Bučinskas as part of an academic project, and we are not accepting contributions at this time.